Emergency Medical Services (EMS)

 Coverage / Service Area

 The Red Wing Fire Department provides advanced life support ambulance services for 262 square miles.
 The department's service area ranges from the Prairie Island Community to surrounding townships.
-This includes the Wisconsin border and up and down the Mississippi River.
+This includes portions of Pierce County, Wisconsin that border the Mississippi River.

 The population of the service area is estimated at 23,000 people.
 There are 24 firefighters that operate the municipal ambulance service.
 Last year, paramedics answered 2,504 medical calls.